trunk-rs/trunk/site/content/assets.md

   - `data-integrity`: (optional) the `integrity` digest type for code & script resources.
 Defaults to plain `sha384`.
   - `data-no-minify`: (optional) Opt-out of minification.
 Also see: [Minification](#minification).
   - `data-target-path`: (optional) Path where the output is placed inside the dist dir.
 If not present, the directory is placed in the dist root.
 The path must be a relative path without `..`.
+  - `data-config`: (optional) Path to the tailwind config file, if it is not in the working directory.

 ## icon